google/ffcc/README.md

 #### Global Illuminant

-The text file descibes the color of global illuminant.
+The text file descibes the color of the global illuminant.
 It looks like this:

 ```
 0.500249